damianoneill/smg/README.md

 ## Requirements

-There are no requirements for this role
+There are no requirements for this role.
+It has been tested on Ubuntu and Centos hosts.
+Other families may work.

 ## Role Variables